 At Our Lady of the Lake College, we make nursing education affordable through a competitive tuition rate and allowing you to transfer in up to 96 credits.
-In all, 24 credits must be taken at OLOL College in order to reach the total BSN degree requirements of 120 credit hours.
+In all, 24 credits must be taken at OLOL College in order to reach the total RN to BSN program requirements of 120 credit hours.

 |Credits for RN License||38 Credits||